ZakShearman/bluesky-creeper/README.md

 ## Modules
-- ingester: Ingests data by listening to jetstream websockets, stores them in a DB and fires a message
+- ingestor: Ingests data by listening to jetstream websockets, stores them in a DB and fires a message
 -

 External Services: